 German Currents Los Angeles

-The German Currents Film Festival 2019 was a co-production of the Goethe-Institut Los Angeles and the American Cinematheque, presented in kind cooperation with the German Consulate General, and with the support of The Friends of Goethe, AmaWaterways, The Hollywood Foreign Press Association, Deutsche Welle, and German Films, and was part of the Year of German-American Friendship 2018/19 – a comprehensive and collaborative initiative of the Federal Foreign Office, the Goethe-Institut, and with the support of the Federation of German Industries (BDI).
+The German Currents Film Festival is produced by the Goethe-Institut Los Angeles and the American Cinematheque in kind cooperation with the German Consulate General, and with the support of The Friends of Goethe, The Hollywood Foreign Press Association, ELMA, Villa Aurora, and the German Film Office